Mixue Ice Cream & Tea

-Mixue Ice Cream & Tea (蜜雪冰城 (Mìxuě Bīngchéng, honey snow ice city)) is a Chinese multinational restaurant chain specializing in ice cream and tea-based drinks.
+Mixue Ice Cream & Tea (蜜雪冰城 (Mìxuě Bīngchéng, honey snow ice city), ME-shweh) is a Chinese multinational restaurant chain specializing in ice cream and tea-based drinks.
 It was founded in 1997 in Zhengzhou by Zhang Hongchao.

-As of early 2025, it operated more than 45,000 stores in China and overseas, making it the world’s largest food-service chain by number of stores.
+At the end of 2025, it operated almost 60,000 stores in China and overseas, making it the world's largest food-service chain by number of stores.
 Most locations are franchised and the company generates a large share of its revenue by supplying ingredients, equipment, and packaging to franchisees.
 Its menu emphasizes low-priced items such as soft-serve ice cream and milk tea.

-Mixue’s parent company, Mixue Group, is listed on the Hong Kong Stock Exchange.
+Mixue's parent company, Mixue Group, is listed on the Hong Kong Stock Exchange.
 The initial public offering raised about HK$3.45 billion (approximately US$444 million at the time) and the shares rose by about 40–47% on the first day of trading.